jpowerj/dsps/ch03/03-07-multivariate.md

 (sec-3-7-5)=
-# Conditional Distributions
+# 3.7.5 Conditional Distributions

 Suppose that n random variables X1, . . . , Xn have a continuous joint distribution for which the joint p.d.f. is f and that f0 denotes the marginal joint p.d.f. of thek <nrandom variablesX1, . . . ,Xk.
 Then for all values of x1, . . . , xk such that f0(x1, . . . , xk) >
 0, the conditional p.d.f. of (Xk+1, . . . , Xn) given that X1 = x1, . . . , Xk
 = xk is defined

+as follows:

-160 Chapter 3 Random Variables and Distributions as follows: gk+1...n(xk+1, . . . , xn
+gk+1...n(xk+1, . . . , xn
 |x1, . . . , xk) = f (x1, x2, . . . , xn)
 f0(x1, . . . , xk)
-.

 The definition above generalizes to arbitrary joint distributions as follows.

-Definition
-3.7.7
-Conditional p.f., p.d.f., or p.f./p.d.f.
+## Definition 3.7.7: Conditional p.f., p.d.f., or p.f./p.d.f

 Suppose that the random vectorX = (X1, . . . ,Xn)
 is divided into two subvectors Y and Z, where Y is a k-dimensional random vector comprising k of the n random variables in X, and Z is an (n − k)-dimensional random vector comprising the other n − k random variables in X. Suppose also that the